ryukyu/lpwrapper/README.md

 # lpwrapper #

-Lpwrapper is a cli tool that wraps the lpass cli tool for quick password searches.
+lpwrapper is a cli tool that wraps the lpass cli tool for quick password searches.

 # INSTALL #